notpresident35/awesome-learn-gamedev/README.md

 [https://www.jacksondunstan.com/articles/5530](https://www.jacksondunstan.com/articles/5530)

-<span style="color: #9900ff;">Game Engine Architecture</span> - A book on game engines.
+🟪 Game Engine Architecture - A book on game engines.
 About $25 for the e-book, but probably worth the investment if you plan to be an engine, tools, or graphics programmer.

 [https://www.gameenginebook.com/ ](https://www.gameenginebook.com/)